OwnYouLtd/.github/profile/README.md

   * Open a PR in the project to bring in the code from your feature branch.
   * The maintainers noted in the `CODEOWNERS` file will review your PR and optionally open a discussion about its contents before moving forward.
 * Remain responsive to follow-up questions, be open to making requested changes, and...You're a contributor!
 * And remember to respect everyone in our global development community.
-Guidelines are established in our `CODE_OF_CONDUCT.md`, but...
+Guidelines are established in our `CODE_OF_CONDUCT.md`.

+### Discord

+There are a few ways you can discuss new ideas and contributions to the architecture.
+If you want to use Discord, the following channels might help focus the dicussion:

+- [Intelligence Stack](https://discord.com/channels/960473414978646036/986321483884294315), a community of independent machine learning experts, extracting intelligence from private personal data.
+- [Decentralized Storage](https://discord.com/channels/960473414978646036/986321420273459330), that allows individuals to store their raw personal data in a secure manner and run third party machine learning algorithms in a privacy preserving manner.
+- [Digital Advertising](https://discord.com/channels/960473414978646036/1078613236741574696) using OwnYou's privacy preserving, equitable, personal data
+- [Other applications](https://discord.com/channels/960473414978646036/1078613645673648138) that leverage intelligent privacy preserving personal data
+- [Incentivization](https://discord.com/channels/960473414978646036/1078614046808481843) architecture that compensates the intelligence stack, compute and storage suppliers, and individuals for sharing their personal, albeit pseudonymous, data.

 ### Please remember